 I'm always thinking, “There should be an app for that!”
 Everyone wants an app for everything these days.
 And if you can create one, you can sell it over and over.

-Contrary to popular belief, you don't necessarily have to be a tech genius to create an app.
-There are a lot of do-it-yourself tools available online that make the process pretty easy, but if you want a high-quality app, you should probably pay an expert to do it for you.
+You don't necessarily have to be a tech genius to create an app.
+There are a lot of do-it-yourself tools available online that simplify app creation, but if you want a high-quality app, you should probably pay an expert to do it for you.

 Once your niche site is set up, you can keep it and earn what you can from the ads and affiliate links, or you can sell it on a site like Flippa.
 To make the most money possible, you'll probably want to have more than one niche website.

 10 – Rent Out Stuff You Already Own

 When you think about renting out stuff you own, you might think of “house” by default.

 However, these days what you can rent out goes far beyond that.
 While you can certainly earn passive income renting out a house if you have an extra one you're not using, you can also rent out your car, rent out your home when you're not using it (or even just a room in your home), rent out storage space inside your home and also parking spaces!